Loading...

 Kalavasos

-The core of the village consists of stone-built houses among picturesque narrow streets.
-Strolling around, be sure to stop by the village's church, a stone-built cruciform shaped church with a dome, dedicated to Virgin Mary and dating back to the 19th century.
-The village and its surrounding area are also sprinkled with smaller chapels.
-Another important religious monument is the 19th century mosque, located near the main square, which was abandoned in the 1960s and since then it has been restored and preserved.
+The village center comprises stone-built houses nestled amidst picturesque narrow streets.
+While exploring, visitors are encouraged to visit the village's cruciform-shaped church with a dome, dating back to the 19th century and dedicated to Virgin Mary.
+Additionally, the area is adorned with several smaller chapels.
+Another significant religious landmark is a 19th-century mosque, located near the main square, which was abandoned in the 1960s but has since been restored and preserved.

-Extensive excavations in the region had as a result the discovery of various archaeological sites.
-One of the oldest settlements existing in the island, "Tenta", dates back to the Pre-Pottery Neolithic era (7th millennium BC) and it is located in a short distance from the main village of Kalavasos.
-Other settlements that have been discovered, date to the Neolithic and Chalcolithic eras (4500-2500 BC).
-The long survival of these settlements in the area of Kalavasos, can be attributed to the favourable conditions created by the fertile valley, as well as the richness of the copper mines.
+Extensive archaeological excavations in the region have led to the discovery of various historical sites.
+One of the oldest settlements found on the island, "Tenta," dates back to the Pre-Pottery Neolithic era (7th millennium BC) and is located a short distance from the main village of Kalavasos.
+Other settlements from the Neolithic and Chalcolithic eras (4500-2500 BC) have also been unearthed.
+The enduring existence of these settlements in the Kalavasos area can be attributed to the favorable conditions offered by the fertile valley and the abundant copper mines.

-The copper mines of Kalavasos, that cover an approximate area of 20km², were extensively exploited from Prehistoric times to Late Antiquity (7th century AD).
-In the Iron Age the mines probably belonged to the city-state of Amathus.
-After a cease of operation for about a thousand years, the Hellenic Mining Company bought the mines and resumed their exploitation in 1937 until the late 1970s.
-Noteworthy is the fact that the ore was transferred via a railway, from Kalavasos to the harbour of Vasiliko, a remnant of which can be seen in the community's park, at the entrance of the village.
+Kalavasos copper mines, covering an area of approximately 20km², have been extensively exploited from Prehistoric times to Late Antiquity (7th century AD).
+In the Iron Age, the mines were likely owned by the city-state of Amathus.
+After a period of dormancy lasting about a thousand years, the Hellenic Mining Company acquired the mines and resumed their operation in 1937 until the late 1970s.
+An interesting remnant of this era is the railway used to transport ore from Kalavasos to the Vasiliko harbor, a portion of which can still be seen at the park in the village's entrance.

-For a real taste of the Cypriot village life and culture, Kalavasos is an easy day trip from the major cities of the island and an ideal location to escape from the more touristed sites.
+For an authentic experience of Cypriot rural life and culture, Kalavasos is easily accessible from the island's larger towns and offers an ideal escape from the more touristy areas.

 Other locations